S32-PAMS/PAMS-Docs/src/site/notes/README.md

 {"dg-publish":true,"permalink":"/readme/","tags":["home","gardenEntry"]}
 ---

-# Home
+# PAMS

-Personnel and Artefact Monitoring System (PAMS) is an asset tracking solution which is secure, reliable and cost-efficient.
+Personnel and Artefact Monitoring System (PAMS) is an *asset tracking solution* which is secure, reliable and cost-efficient.
 This is a site which links up our documentations for this system.

+Find out more about our design

 - [[Architecture\|Architecture]]
 - [[Security\|Security]]

+Let PAMS resolve your asset tracking needs.

+## User Manuals

+Get started here.
+For

 ## Technical deliverables